mikepfeiffer/azure-network-101/projects/Project 2/README.md

 *NOTE: Use tools like *ping* and *nslookup* to make sure the nodes in spoke 1 can resolve names from the DNS server.*

-## 8. Set up Direct Connectivity
+## 7. Set up Direct Connectivity

 Try implementing a new connectivity configuration with Azure Network Manager.

 * Remove and redeploy a new configuration that supports **Direct Connectivity**

 Can you ping the server in spoke 2 from the server in spoke 1 and vice versa?
-If so, what other ways can you restrict the traffic coming across those VNets? *(hint: we covered it in [project #1](https://github.com/mikepfeiffer/azure-network-101/tree/main/projects/Project%201))*

 Remember, you'll need to consider the local Windows Firewall when you're trying to make things work.

-## 9. Setup Remote Access
+## 8. Setup Remote Access

 Add a new subnet to your VNET so we can deploy Azure Bastion for remote access.